Lap lengths for reinforcing steel mesh fabric

 Such testing and assessment should be accompanied by a technical opinion from a building professional such as a chartered professional structural engineer.

-For these Alternative Solutions, the information should be presented in such a way that building control officials can easily see how side and end laps are made, and that the basis for them is different from those laps specified in the Building Code supporting documents.
+For these alternative solutions, the information should be presented in such a way that building control officials can easily see how side and end laps are made, and that the basis for them is different from those laps specified in the Building Code acceptable solutions and verification methods.